eddyzags/ansible-kubernetes/README.md

 Single node provisioning implements a mode to deploy all the Kubernetes components in a single server (Bare metal, container, or VM).
 This can be useful if your resources are limited, and you want to spin up a Kubernetes quickly to experiment.

-First of all, you'll need to specify one IP address in which the Ansible agent will ssh in the inventory file:
+First of all, you'll need to specify one IP address in which the Ansible agent will ssh in the inventory file inside the `install.yaml` file:

 ```bash
 [single-node]